bdulac/bdulac.github.io/_posts/2015-01-25-sysml-callout.md

 <p>Here is the table explaining the notation of allocations:</p>
 <img src="/assets/images/allocation.png" style="border-style: solid;" />
 <p>
 To be synthetic, relationships between model elements that appear on different diagram kinds are an important element of models.
-But the representation is, in my opinion, not very simple and clear.
+But the representation if a <em>Callout</em> is, in my opinion, not very simple and clear.
 </p>
 </div>